AMENDED AND RESTATED BYLAWS

 C. Standing Committee Meetings

 - Technical advisors may be members of Standing Committees.
-Only Partner members may vote at committee meetings.
+Members and Associate Members may vote at committee meetings.

 - Whenever possible, an agenda of the meeting shall be sent to all members prior to any Standing Committee meeting.